 - 1. Develop a multidisciplinary working group. - 2.
 Assess the current status of asthma care delivery, care gaps and current needs. - 3.
 Select the material to be implemented, agree on main goals, identify key recommendations for diagnosis and treatment, and adapt them to the local context or environment. - 4.
 Identify barriers to, and facilitators of, implementation. - 5.
 Select an implementation framework and its component strategies. - 6.
-Develop a step-by-step implementation plan: - o Select target populations and evaluable outcomes. - o Identify local resources to support implementation. - o Set timelines. - o Distribute tasks to members. - o Evaluate outcomes. - 7.
-Continuously review progress and results to determine if the strategy requires modification.
+Develop a step-by-step implementation plan: - Select target populations and evaluable outcomes. - Identify local resources to support implementation. - Set timelines. - Distribute tasks to members. - Evaluate outcomes. - 7.
+Continually, review progress and results to determine if the strategy requires modification.